Reading at Home

 Reading will really help to keep our brains active, engaged and learning while our school is temporarily closed.
-At Harris Academy Peckham, all year 7-9 students have been using an online program Bedrock Vocabulary Learning to develop your vocabulary acquisition.
+At Harris Academy Peckham, all Year 7-9 students have been using an online program Bedrock Vocabulary Learning to develop their vocabulary acquisition.

 To make required progress you must complete at least two lessons a week, which run for 20 minutes each.
-If you have lost these details, you can ask your parent or career to email your English teacher or your librarian Ms Kohnen-Zuelzer (email@example.com).
+If you have lost your login and password details, you can email your librarian Ms Kohnen-Zuelzer (firstname.lastname@example.org).

 Remember you can download Bedrock onto your phones and ipads too!
 Your tutor will track your activity and reward you with Faculty Points for every green progress made each week.